 His courses are ideal if you want to understand, speak, and read Thai more fluently.

 You can even use ThaiPod101 and Learn Thai from a White Guy together and get the most out of your learning.

 When you move to Thailand, you’ll want to surround yourself with some familiars: Western food, Western entertainment, and Western people.
 As much as I love living in Thai society, if I didn’t have a taste of my own culture to fall back on, I’d go crazy.

 For this reason, it’s important to make friends.
 I usually find it’s easiest to make friends with people who you have something in common with me—just like back home.
 So I tend to meet friends through activities like cycling or muay Thai.

 But there are plenty of places to make friends with Westerners in Thailand.
 You can start in your own neighborhood.
 I’ve met some long-term friends at the condo we first lived in.
 And although we’ve moved into a new area, we’ve kept in touch and regularly meet for dinner or get the families together.

 Then there’s the countless Facebook groups and networking events in Thailand.
 Most of those groups have regular meetups at bars and restaurants, where you can surely make some friends.
 But as for me, I’m a bit old school.
 I prefer to meet people by random chance.

 Now, on to You

-If you’re interested in moving to Thailand from America check out our ebook, Thailand Starter Kit.
+If you’re interested in moving to Thailand from America check out our premium subscription.
 It’s jam-packed with expat tricks and tips to save you thousands of dollars a year in Thailand.